 2. Don't forget to wear a sarong

-In Balinese Hindu culture, the dress code for visiting a temple is a plain top that covers at least your shoulders and back, as well as a sarong that will cover your legs.
+Modest attire when visiting temples is an important part of Balinese Hindu culture.
+Another element of the Lempuyang Temple dress code is a plain top that covers at least your shoulders and back, as well as a sarong that will cover your legs.
 Even men will need to adhere to this dress code.
 In some cases, you may need to wear a scarf around the waist as well.
-But at the very least, you’ll need to have modest attire as well as a sarong.
+So if you’re planning to visit temples during your visit to Bali, be sure to bring appropriate modest attire.

 3. Do follow the rules of Pura Lempuyang